-Students pose simple geographical questions and collect information from different sources to answer these questions.
-They represent data in tables and simple graphs and the location of places and their characteristics on labelled maps that use the cartographic conventions of legend, title, and north point.
-They describe the location of places and their features using simple grid references and cardinal compass points.
-Students interpret geographical data to describe distributions and draw conclusions.
-They present findings using simple geographical terminology in a range of texts.
-They suggest action in response to a geographical challenge.
+Students develop geographical questions to investigate, and collect and record information from a range of sources to answer these questions.
+They represent data and the location of places and their characteristics in graphic forms, including large-scale and small-scale maps that use the cartographic conventions of border, scale, legend, title, and north point.

+Students interpret geographical data to identify spatial distributions, simple patterns and trends, infer relationships and draw conclusions.
+They present findings using geographical terminology in a range of communication forms.
+They propose action in response to a geographical challenge and identify the expected effects of their proposed action.
 The Understanding dimension relates to concepts underpinning and connecting knowledge in a learning area and the ability to appropriately select and apply knowledge to solve problems in that learning area.